-The new Classics Category draws its inspiration from the black and white cycling photos of yesteryear featuring wool-jersey riders and vintage steel frames complete with down tube shifters and pedal cages.
+The Classics Category draws its inspiration from the black and white cycling photos of yesteryear featuring wool-jersey riders and vintage steel frames complete with down tube shifters and pedal cages.
 Remember the classic Bartali and Coppi duel?
 Neither do we, but there’s no reason we shouldn’t toast the hard men and women of cycling with a category all its own.

 Eligibility: What is a Classic Bike?